NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 [^16]: Although maybe you've already made the connection by now
 [^17]: If I'm wrong, we'll introduce the other stuff as it pops up
 [^18]: Which reminds me, why don't we consider the case d = 0 (mod 4) in the previous theorem?
 [^19]: I usually try not to have prereqs for gaining understanding from my posts, but for this one, I feel like you should at least be comfortable with linear algebra (and in particular abstract vector spaces and determinants), or you'll likely be lost at some key points.
-Once we start talking about embeddings, a little big of abstract algebra will help too (in particular, knowing about group homomorphisms)
+Once we start talking about embeddings, a little bit of abstract algebra will help too (in particular, knowing about group homomorphisms)
 [^20]: Why not just call this dimension?
 Because lattices are free Z-modules, and free modules have rank instead of dimesnion.
 Modules are something I want to talk about on this blog at some point, but for now, just know that although lattices have geometric interpretations, modules (and even free modules) in general do not (unlike typical vector spaces), so we use the less geometric-sounding rank instead of dimension.
 [^21]: Just finished day one of writing this, and it looks like this will end up being my longest post yet by a sizeable amount.
 I could be wrong about the sizeable amount part (hard to tell), but either way, this post is gonna dethrone [the king](../surreal-numbers)...
 Having just now finished writing this thing, something tells me it will hold the title of longest post for quite some time.
 In case anyone's curious, the previous record holder had a little under 26,650 characters.
 This one has around 45,000.
 [^22]: In general, if L/K is an extension of number fields, then N_{L/K}(O_L) is a subset of O_K.
 In other words, the norm always maps algebraic integers into algebraic integers.